Recovering from a Data Center cluster split-brain

 Check that the same multicast address is being used by all the nodes.

-To determine the multicast address being used by a node, look in the logs for the string
+To determine the multicast address being used by a node, look in the Confluence logs (

 Configuring Hazelcast with.
 For example:

 2014-08-15 15:20:08,140 INFO [RMI TCP Connection(4)-127.0.0.1] [confluence.cluster.hazelcast.HazelcastClusterManager] configure Configuring Hazelcast with instanceName [nutella-buster], multicast address 126.96.36.199:54327, multicast TTL , network interfaces [fe80:0:0:0:0:0:0:1%1, 0:0:0:0:0:0:0:1, 127.0.0.1] and local port 580